aguerrera/SqlPetaPocoAsync/README.md

 an async, SqlServer only modifiication of the toptensoftware/PetaPoco ORM

 This project is a modification of the single file PetaPoco.cs.
 All references to other databases have been removed.

-This is SqlServer specific, and all the calls are asynchronous.
-You must use async/away for all the data access methods.
+This is SqlServer specific.
+Async complements to data access calls have been added.
+You must use async/away for those data access methods.

 This is all largely untested, and is the result of some heavy copying and pasting.
 YMMV, caveat emptor, use at your own risk.